Event registration analytics

-The Registration Analytics page shows a high level overview of registration performance for your live event.
-To access the Registration analytics page, head into “Event Analytics” and click into the “Registration” tab.
+The event registration analytics page shows a high level overview of registration performance for your live event.
+To access the registration analytics page, head into “Event Analytics” and click into the “Registration” tab.

 Here, you can see the number of impressions, registrations, and the registration rate.
 You can also filter registration analytics by day or by week.

-“Registrations” is the number of visitor who submitted the registration form.
+Registrations is the number of visitors who submitted the registration form.

 Referral Analytics and UTMs